 Renewing your Dutch passport in Italy

-If you live in Italy and you are a Dutch national, you can renew your Dutch passport at a Dutch embassy or consulate-general.
+If you live in Italy and you are a Dutch national, you can renew your Dutch passport at the Dutch embassy in Rome.
+It isn't possible to apply for a passport at the consulates in Italy.

 - You have Dutch nationality.